The student-centred audit approach builds on and improves ASQA'S previous audit practices.

 The changes outlined above will become a consistent part of all post-initial, renewal, change of scope and compliance audits.

-What are the key features and benefits of the new audit model?
+What are the key features and benefits of the student-centred audit approach?

 |1.
 Applications trigger the majority of audits (‘reactive regulation’)||Greater use of risk analysis and intelligence to trigger audits (‘proactive regulation’)||ASQA is able to direct its resources to the most significant sector-wide risks and providers of greatest concern|